agentraghav/Blog-Overflow/README.md

 ## Getting Started
 - Run the `git clone https://github.com/agentraghav/Blog-Overflow.git` command from your terminal/bash.
-- Run `cd MERN-BLOG-APP` in the terminal.
+- Run `cd Blog-Overflow` in the terminal.

 ### Run Backend